Voronoi conjecture for five-dimensional parallelohedra: Parallelohedra with free direction

 Let $Q$ be the projection of $P+I$ on $\lin \Lambda_I$ along $I$.
 We apply an affine transformation $\mathcal A$ with invariant subspace $\lin \Lambda_I$ that makes $I$ orthogonal to $\lin \Lambda_I$ and transforms $Q$ into the Dirichlet-Voronoi cell of $\mathcal A(\Lambda_I)$.
-Such a transformation exists because $Q$ satisfies the Voronoi conjecture.
-This transformation does not change the combinatorial type of $P+I$ and$\mathcal T_{P+I}$, or the equivalence class according to Definition \ref{def:equiv}.
+Such a transformation exists because $Q$ satisfies the Voronoi conjecture by the conditions of this theorem.
+This transformation does not change the combinatorial types of $P+I$ and $\mathcal T_{P+I}$, or the equivalence class according to Definition \ref{def:equiv}.